 Relational or relationship bullying usually involves leaving out or convincing peers to exclude or reject a certain person or people from their social connections.
-This type of bullying is linked to verbal bullying and usually occurs when children spread nasty rumors about others or exclude someone deliberately from the the rejection by the peer group at a time when children most need their social connections.
+This type of bullying is linked to verbal bullying and usually occurs when children spread nasty rumors about others or exclude someone deliberately from the peer group.
+The most serious effect of this type of bullying is the rejection by the peer group at a time when children most need their social connections.